 Sponges are hermaphroditic though they usually only release sperm or eggs at one time.
 Sperm is released and travels through the water until it lands within the interior of a sponge with eggs.
 The eggs are fertilized and then spend a short amount of time in the water until anchoring to a hard surface and beginning growth.

 Sponges can also reproduce asexually.
 This process is characterized by the creation of gemmules, tiny cells that branch off of the sponge and have the potential to form a genetically identical sponge.
 More complex gemmules, also contain an outer layer containing spicules that protects the cells and nutrients contained on the inside.
 This equips these cells to survive harsh conditions and only develop when the period of disturbance has passed.

 The respiration process detailed above also captures microorganisms and detritus in the water, to be digested by the sponge.
-Sponges are basically capable of digesting any biological waste that is small enough to be absorbed by their filtration mechanisms, so sponges rarely have trouble harvesting food.
+Sponges are basically capable of digesting any biological waste or dissolved organic matter that is small enough to be absorbed by their filtration mechanisms, so sponges rarely have trouble harvesting food.
 If any Ostia become clogged by slightly larger particles, like sand or large detritus, archaeocytes migrate to the blocked area and clear it before respiration and food collection can become impacted.

 Sponges are found most abundantly in coral reefs.
 Demosponges are the primary reef inhabitants, while Glass sponges are never seen.
 Most sponges will attach to a hard substrate, as corals do, but some have complex subterranean growth that moors them to a ground like a taproot.
 Because of this variety and the simplistic feeding requirements of sponges, they can be found at almost any microbiome within a reef.